orbisgis/h2gis/docs/dev/ST_OctogonalEnvelope.md

 {% endhighlight %}

 ### Description
-Computes the octogonal envelope of a `GEOMETRY`.
+Returns the octogonal envelope of a `GEOMETRY`.
 The octogonal envelope of a `Geometry` is tight along the four extremal rectilineal parallels and along the four extremal diagonal parallels.
 The octagonal envelope may be degenerate to any extreme according to a `Geometry`.